10 Expert-approved Business Credit Card Tips

 Most business credit cards typically come with the following fees:

-- Annual fee: from $0 to $695 or more
+- Annual: from $0 to $695-plus

-- Balance transfer fee: From $5
+- Balance transfer: From $5

-- Cash advance fee: From $5
+- Cash advance: From $5

-- Late payment fee: Up to $40
+- Late payment: Up to $40

-- Returned payment fee: Up to $40
+- Return payment: Up to $40

-- Overlimit fee: Varies per card
+- Overlimit: Varies per card

-- Returned check fee: Varies per card
+- Return check: Varies per card

-7. Stay Away from Cash Advances
+7. Stay Away From Cash Advances

 This is a sample computation for the cost of cash advance using the following details: